jordans1882/julia/README.windows.md

 3. Install and configure [MSYS2](https://msys2.github.io), a minimal POSIX-like environment for Windows.

-  1. Download the latest installer for the [32-bit](http://sourceforge.net/projects/msys2/files/Base/i686/) or [64-bit](http://sourceforge.net/projects/msys2/files/Base/x86_64/) distribution.
+  1. Download and run the latest installer for the [32-bit](http://sourceforge.net/projects/msys2/files/Base/i686/) or [64-bit](http://sourceforge.net/projects/msys2/files/Base/x86_64/) distribution.
 The installer will have a name like `msys2-i686-yyyymmdd.exe` or `msys2-x86_64-yyyymmdd.exe`.

   2. Double-click `msys2_shell.bat` in the installed msys directory.
-This will initialize MSYS2.
-The shell will tell you to `exit` and restart the shell.
-For now, ignore it.

-  3. Update MSYS2 and install packages required to build julia, using the `pacman` package manager included in MSYS2:
+Initialize the MSYS2 base system using the `pacman` package manager included in MSYS2:

      ```
-    pacman-key --init     #Download keys
-    pacman -Syu           #Update package database and full system upgrade
+    pacman --needed -Sy bash pacman pacman-mirrors msys2-runtime
 ```

-    Now `exit` the MSYS2 shell and restart it,  *even if you already restarted it above*.
-This is necessary in case the system upgrade updated the main MSYS2 libs.
-Reopen the MSYS2 shell and continue with:
+  3. Exit and restart MSYS2, then install packages required to build julia:

      ```
+    pacman -Syu           #Update package database and full system upgrade
     pacman -S diffutils git m4 make patch tar p7zip msys/openssh
 ```